 About the Council on Criminal Justice and Behavioral Health (CCJBH)

-A true shift in the paradigm between criminal justice and mental health will embody an effective jail diversion system that fosters an ongoing and successful exchange of information among courts, criminal justice agencies, mental health professionals, government and non-government organizations to achieve a substantial positive change in the way individuals with mental illness are treated in our communities.
+A true shift in the paradigm between criminal justice and behavioral health will embody an effective jail diversion system that fosters an ongoing and successful exchange of information among courts, criminal justice agencies, behavioral health professionals, government and non-government organizations to achieve a substantial positive change in the way individuals with mental illness are treated in our communities.

-Chairperson: Ralph Diaz, Secretary, California Department of Corrections and Rehabilitation (CDCR)
+Chairperson: Kathleen Allison, Secretary, California Department of Corrections and Rehabilitation (CDCR)

-Stephanie Clendenin, Acting Director, California Department of State Hospitals.
+Stephanie Clendenin, Director, California Department of State Hospitals

-Tony Hobson, Director of Behavioral Health, Plumas County
+Tony Hobson, PhD, Director of Behavioral Health, Plumas County

 Tony Hobson is the director of behavioral health, Plumas County Department of Behavioral Health since 2018 and contributing faculty at Walden University since 2006.
 Prior, he was the behavioral health director of the Sutter-Yuba Mental Health and Substance Use Disorder Services Department from 2014 to 2018.
 Hobson held several positions at the Butte County Department of Behavioral Health from 2010 to 2014 and from 2007 to 2008, including senior program manager, program manager and psychologist.
 He was a psychologist at the California Department of Corrections and Rehabilitation from 2008 to 2010 and served in the U.S. Navy from 1989 to 1993.
 Hobson earned a Doctor of Philosophy degree in clinical psychology from Walden University and a Master of Arts degree in multicultural counseling from San Diego State University.
 Mr. Hobson was appointed to CCJBH by Governor Jerry Brown in 2018.